 When looking at San Antonio hotels, you’ll have lots of options.
 There are some hotels that are located in Downtown San Antonio/on the River Walk, some a short walk from the River Walk, some that are near the airport, and others that are closer to SeaWorld.

-We decided to stay on the River Walk, at the Omni La Mansion Del Rio.
-The Drury Hotels (there are two in the River Walk area) have great reviews as well (see reviews for the Drury Plaza and the Drury Inn and Suites).
 I loved being on the River Walk since it’s so convenient.
 When booking your room, you may have the option of a River Walk view.
 I found that to be worthwhile – we really enjoyed the view.

 Do you need a car in San Antonio?

 Much of the River Walk and Alamo area is very walkable.
 However, you’ll want to have a car if you plan to explore beyond that area.
 We had a rental car and used it every day of our trip.